 “Ghosting” is the act of abruptly ending contact with a friend, employer, or love interest often without warning or explanation.

-A staggering 88 percent of American millennials use social media and according to a survey by the dating site – Plenty of Fish – 78 percent of single millennials have been ghosted at least once.
-Of those surveyed, 75 percent of them use dating apps because they want to find a serious relationship.
+A staggering 88% of American millennials use social media, and, according to a survey by the dating site Plenty of Fish, 78% of single millennials have been ghosted at least once.
+Of those surveyed, 75% of them use dating apps because they want to find a serious relationship.

 Although this behavior isn’t completely new to our dating culture, the added aspect of disconnecting digitally shows a kind of indifference that can substantially damage someone who already has low self-esteem.
 In fact, some mental health professionals consider the practice to be a passive-aggressive form of emotional abuse.

 And in a country where an estimated 8.3 million American adults suffer from serious psychological distress like anxiety, depression, and stress, giving the silent treatment to a friend or love interest can be incredibly hurtful.
 Although your chances of getting ghosted in the digital age are pretty high, there is a way to move on so you’re not stuck sulking if it happens to you.

 Pull a full-blown, Rory Gilmore wallow.
 Put on a sad movie, eat a tub of ice cream, and cry it out – but don’t call him!
 Give yourself enough time to let your emotions run, then get it together and work on letting it go.

 Focus on You

 You’ve wallowed, re-watched “The Notebook,” and eaten enough ice cream.
 Now, focus on yourself and what makes you happy.
 Set five to 10 short and long-term goals and figure out what it will take to achieve them.
 Go for a walk, take a pottery class, or try out a new hobby.
 Facebook events and Eventbrite are great ways to find free or inexpensive events in your city.
 Go out with your friends and discover new places and faces.